tawhidgithub/feature/README.md

 Description

 The Animation module enhances the user experience by integrating smooth and engaging animations into the application.
-These animations help in providing visual feedback, improving usability, and making the app more interactive.
+These animations help provide visual feedback, improve usability, and make the app more interactive.

 Features